Jahia/jahia-scriptrunner/README.md

 Be careful when using the script options to always put double-quotes around the statement and the separator char to make sure it doesn't get interpreted wrong.

+### Access EHCache serialized data

+We provide a built-in script that starts up the EHCache manager with Jahia's cache configuration and makes it possible to load the disk serialized data to perform statistics and any offline data analysis.
+By default the script calculates the largest object serialized size and output its.
+It also logs all the keys that have expired.
+Here is an example of launching this script:

+    ./jahia-scriptrunner.sh -d /Users/loom/java/packages/Ent-Jahia_xCM_v6.6.2.0-postgresql/tomcat/webapps/ROOT ehCacheTool.groovy

 Settings
 --------